 With all the great benefits and the salaries that come along with teaching in East Asia, it's no surprise that landing a teaching role in China, Japan, and South Korea comes with competition.

 Japan is by far the hardest place to find a job teaching English.
 The JET Program has a notoriously low acceptance rate, so if you're rejected, the recommended way to finding a job is to show up and ask around.
 While this can be a good strategy, the startup costs can be a bit prohibitive to some.

 On the other hand, South Korea and China are more accessible places to find jobs teaching English.
 While both require prospective teachers to be native English speakers with college degrees, China's extremely high demand for English teachers means there are plenty of jobs to go around for teachers who meet the minimum requirements.
-Therefore, if you're concerned about your experience level, China is your best bet.
+However, you may not be able to get a placement in a major city or your school of choice.
+But, if you're concerned about not having enough experience (or applying without a TEFL!), China is your best bet.